ColinBuchheit/Project3a/README.md

 4. The application fetches data from the Alpha Vantage API using `dataFetcher.py`.
 5. If data is successfully retrieved, it's used to generate graphs.
 6. Any errors or exceptions encountered during the process are appropriately handled and displayed to the user.

+## How to run using docker
+Prerequisites
+Before starting, make sure the user has Docker and Docker Compose installed on their machine.
+- Install Docker
+- Install Docker Compose

+Once installing the project from https://github.com/ColinBuchheit/Project3a , open the folder in either a cmd terminal or inside an IDE and run this through the project terminal.

+Run these commands

+1. docker-compose up
+automatically build the images if they are not already built and start all services defined in docker-compose.yml. optionally run 'docker-compose up -d' for running Docker Compose in detached mode

+2. Open your web browser and go to http://localhost:5000